cpswarm/sensing_actuation/area_provider/README.md

 #### Services
 * `rois/get_closest` ([cpswarm_msgs/GetDist](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDist.html))
-  Find the ROI that is closest to a given point or the origin in case the given point is empty.
+  Find the ROI that is closest to a given point or the origin in case the given point is empty (0,0).
 It returns the coordinates of the closest boundary segment, the closest point on the segment, and the distance to the given point.
 * `rois/reload` ([std_srvs/SetBool](https://docs.ros.org/en/api/std_srvs/html/srv/SetBool.html))
   Reload ROIs from files.
 If set to true, previous ROIs are removed before reloading.